biosails/pheniqs/docs/configuration.md

 ## The `sample` directive

-The `sample` directive is an array of sample decoders.
-When decoding sample barcodes Pheniqs will write the nucleotide barcode sequence to the [BC](glossary#bc_auxiliary_tag) SAM auxiliary tag and the corresponding Phred encoded quality sequence to the [QT](glossary#qt_auxiliary_tag) tag.
+The `sample` directive is one sample decoder.
+When decoding the sample barcode Pheniqs will write the nucleotide barcode sequence to the [BC](glossary#bc_auxiliary_tag) SAM auxiliary tag and the corresponding Phred encoded quality sequence to the [QT](glossary#qt_auxiliary_tag) tag.
 When decoding with PAMLD, the decoding error probability to the [XB](glossary#xb_auxiliary_tag) tag.
 Sample barcodes classify the read to a read group by populating the [RG](glossary#rg_auxiliary_tag) SAM auxiliary tag, which is a reference to the **ID** attribute of a read group declared in the SAM header.

 >```json
 {